Skip to main content

 SOV as a Leading Indicator of Revenue

-Brands with AI SOV 10+ points above their market share report 2.3x higher inbound inquiry growth compared to brands where AI SOV trails market share.
+Brands with AI SOV exceeding their market share tend to see disproportionate inbound inquiry growth, consistent with the well-documented excess-SOV effect in traditional marketing.
 This makes AI SOV a leading indicator: if your AI SOV is growing while your competitors’ is flat, expect your pipeline to follow.
 Conversely, if your SOV is declining while a competitor’s is rising, their pipeline growth will come at your expense within 3-6 months.

 Improving Your AI Share of Voice